jackmansean64/blog/content/posts/Your Money or Your Life Summary/index.md

 	- Be accountable to someone else.
 	- Keep track.

 After reviewing hundreds of FIers' Wall Charts, the authors found that those who got past the three-month hump of the program tended to see their expenses drop painlessly by about 20 percent.
-A shift takes place, and you start to find yourself feeling better and deriving fulfilment by not spending unnecessarily rather than by consuming.
+A shift takes place, and you start to find yourself feeling better and deriving fulfilment by saving rather than by spending.

 How would you feel about hanging this graphic representation of your financial affairs on your living room wall where everyone can see it?
 Would you feel at ease - or uneasy?
 The degree of your discomfort is a measure of the degree of your financial disease.
 # Step 6: Valuing your life energy - minimizing spending
 ![image](images/minimize-spending.png)
-Lower your total monthly expenses by valuing your life energy and increasing your consciousness in spending.
+In this step, lower your total monthly expenses by valuing your life energy and increasing your consciousness in spending.
 Learn to choose quality of life over standard of living.
+___
 Here are 12 powerful strategies for reducing your spending:
 1. **Stop trying to impress people**: Other people are likely so busy trying to impress you that they will, at best, not notice your efforts and at worst, resent you for one-upping them.
 Conspicuous consumption does not improve your life but merely serves to inflate your ego.
 2. **Don't go shopping**: Workout your frugality muscles by developing a discipline of buying only what you need and recognizing hidden advertising in the content you consume.
 3. **Live within your means**: Wait until you have the money before you buy something.
 This avoids interest charges and adds a waiting period during which you may discover you don't really need the thing after all.
-4. **Take care of what you have**: Many possessions can be repaired for a fraction of their replacement cost or maintained to extend their life.
+4. **Take care of what you have**: Many possessions can be repaired for a fraction of their replacement cost or maintained to prolong their life.
 This extends to our bodies as well: taking care of our health can save us thousands over our lifetime, and our bodies can't be replaced!
 5. **Wear it out**: How much money would you save if you decided to use things even 20 percent longer?
 However, this does not mean using something until it wears you out.
 6. **Do it yourself**: Before you hire an expert ask yourself: "can I do this myself?
 What would it take to learn how?
 Would it be a useful skill to know?"
 7. **Anticipate your needs**: With enough lead time you will likely find the items you need at a cheaper price.
 Software price trackers can automatically alert you when your targeted item goes on sale.